 Data export and analytics are on the rise for all brands intending to analyze structured and unstructured data to optimize and fine-tune their business strategies.
 Elasticsearch is one of the many platforms that are gaining popularity in the analytics domain.

-This article deals with methods to export data from Elasticsearch and uses in tandem with platforms, along with detailed code snippets to implement the same.
+This article deals with methods to perform Elasticsearch export and uses in tandem with platforms, along with detailed code snippets to implement the same.
 It also throws some light on the challenges of manual scripting for data export along with possible solutions to overcome them.

 What is Elasticsearch?